chris-casper/chris-casper.github.io/_posts/2025-11-30-Luckfox-Lyra-Ultra.md

 - Right click and add a new entry.
 Select STORAGE to be EMMC, ADDRESS should default to 0x00000000, set NAME to system, put full path into PATH field
 - Check the box for "write by address" and then press "Run"

-If successful you'll see a message like the one on the right
+If successful you'll see a message like the one on the right.
+You want to do the flashing pretty quickly after putting into LOADER mode.
+If it doesn't want to go, reseat the USB, hold down the boot and rerun the flashing immediately once LOADER comes up.

 ### NETMASK - Resetting the Lyra after a bad update